itenfay/DYFStore/README.md

 &emsp; If security is a concern you might want to avoid using an open source verification logic, and provide your own custom verifier instead.

-&emsp; It is better to use your own server with the parameters that was uploaded from the client to verify the receipt from the apple itunes store server (C -> Uploaded Parameters -> S -> Apple iTunes Store S -> S -> Receive Data -> C) (C: client, S: server).
+&emsp; It is better to use your own server with the parameters that was uploaded from the client to verify the receipt from the apple itunes store server (C -> Uploaded Parameters -> S -> Apple iTunes Store S -> S -> Receive Data -> C, C: client, S: server).

 ### Finish transactions